uccmisl/dashc/README.md

 the current version of dashc has been tested with 18.04.02.

-To install (./configure might ask for a sudo password to install opam, m4, git and bubblewrap (for Linux only)):
+To install (./configure might ask for a sudo password to install opam, m4, git, bubblewrap and other dependencies (for Linux only)):

 ```bash
 ./configure